EquitySight

 Where my numbers come from

-This page is an honest account of which fields on a suburb profile are genuinely sourced from a public dataset, and which are estimates or placeholders that I am in the process of either replacing with a verified source or labelling clearly.
+This page is a plain account of which fields on EquitySight are sourced from a public dataset, which datasets those are, when each was last refreshed, and the licence terms I operate under.
 I would rather under-claim than overstate what I have.
 If you spot a stale link, a mislabelled figure, or an attribution I've missed, email support@equitysight.app and I'll fix it.

 1. Australian Bureau of Statistics — 2021 Census of Population and Housing

-• Used for: the usual-resident population figure on each suburb page, and the State Suburb (SAL) geography I build pages from.
+• Used for: the usual-resident population figure on each suburb page, the State Suburb (SAL) geography I build pages from, and the 2021 Census median rent and mortgage figures where they appear (always labelled as 2021).

 • Source: abs.gov.au/census/find-census-data

-• Geography layer: ABS ArcGIS FeatureServer (SAL 2021 boundaries), queried via the public REST endpoint at build time and cached in data/abs-suburbs.json.
+• Geography layer: ABS ArcGIS FeatureServer (SAL 2021 boundaries), queried via the public REST endpoint and cached at build time.

 • Licence: Creative Commons Attribution 4.0 International (CC BY 4.0).
 Source: Australian Bureau of Statistics © Commonwealth of Australia.